surniaulula/wpsso/readme.txt

 * [GitHub](https://github.com/SurniaUlula/wpsso)
 * [WordPress.org](https://wordpress.org/plugins/wpsso/developers/)

-= Version 3.13.0 (TBD) =
+= Version 3.13.0 (2015/10/27) =

 * **New Features**
 	* Added a new "Get Shortlink Button Gives Short URL" Advanced option to enable/disable the use of shortened URLs in the "Get Shortlink" button on post editing pages (Pro version).
 	* Added the Ow.ly URL shortening service with an "Ow.ly API Key" option on the Advanced settings page (Pro version).
 	* Added support for the TinyURL shortening service (no API keys required) on the Advanced settings page (Pro version).
 * **Improvements**
-	* The Google and Ow.ly API credential options are now hidden in the basic options view, leaving only the Bit.ly API credentials, which are easier to configure.
+	* The Google and Ow.ly API credential options are now hidden in the basic options view, leaving only the Bit.ly API credentials, which are easier to setup.
 * **Bugfixes**
 	* *None*
 * **Developer Notes**